Kenny Pavey: Return to Ljungskile SK

 After Pavey's AIK Contract expired, he re-signed for his former club Ljungskile SK for the 2012 season, who plays in the Swedish second division.

 Östers IF

 On 14 November 2012 it was revealed that Kenny Pavey would return to the Swedish first division having signed a two-year deal with Östers IF.

 Return to AIK

 Pavey rejoined AIK on 15 January 2014.

 Retirement

-In November 2019 40-year-old Pavey confirmed, that he would retire at the end of the 2019 season.
+In November 2019 40-year-old Pavey confirmed that he would retire at the end of the 2019 season.

+Personal life

+Pavey's son Charlie currently plays for his former club, AIK.